Sharlaan/Livetasks/README.md

 - one for the postgresql datatable*

 \* for now, datatable structure is integrated inside the api project.
-TODO: extract db-related commands, settings and queries inot its own repository.
+TODO: extract db-related commands, settings and queries into its own repository.

 Interesting arguments against Websockets: [Why not a Websockets only website ?](http://stackoverflow.com/questions/4852702/do-html-websockets-maintain-an-open-connection-for-each-client-does-this-scale)